 - Actively publicize the event.
 Word of mouth often doesn’t work in small groups, much less for a festival or event.
 Broadcast emails only do so much.
 Put out complete, accurate information in as many different methods as possible.
 Most newspapers will take event print and online ads for free.
 Likewise radio and TV stations.
 Use webpages, flyers, TV, radio, newspapers, send a rep to pitch your festival to other groups, letters, email, and whatever else will work in your area.

 - Keep detailed and neat financial records.
 This is especially important for events run by non-profit organizations, with multiple groups involved, or using donations as a funding source.
 Computerized bookkeeping with retained original paper receipts is a good way to go.
+Also comply with any organizing group non-profit or funding policies or promises.

 - Obtain liability insurance coverage.
 Again, the need for this should be obvious- and is usually required by your venue.
+(If you are a sole organizer, remember you are the deep pockets and need to be protected.)

 VOLUNTEER RELATED ISSUES